vali_111 - Fotolia

 Also, both Ceph and Swift were built with scalability in mind, so it's easy to add storage nodes as needed.

-That is where the similarities between Ceph and Swift end.
+That is where the Ceph vs. Swift similarities end.

 Swift was developed by Rackspace to offer scalable storage for its cloud.
 Because it was developed with cloud in mind, its main access method is through the RESTful API.
 Applications can address Swift directly (bypassing the OS) and commit data to Swift storage.
 That is very useful in a purely cloud-based environment, but it also complicates accessing Swift storage outside the cloud.